-Dr. CHAN Kin Keung Eugene BBS, JP, aged 57, was appointed as an Independent Non-executive Director on 14 June 2016.
+Dr. CHAN Kin Keung Eugene SBS, BBS, JP, aged 59, was appointed as an Independent Non-executive Director on 14 June 2016.
 Dr. Chan received a Bachelor's degree in Dentistry from the University of Adelaide in Australia in May 1988 and a Fellowship Ad Eundem from the Royal College of Surgeons of England in February 2006.
 Dr. Chan is a registered dentist with The Dental Council of Hong Kong.
 Since 2007, Dr. Chan has been an honorary clinical associate professor of the Faculty of Medicine of The Chinese University of Hong Kong.
 Since 2011, Dr. Chan has also been a visiting professor of the Jinan University (暨南大學) in the PRC.
 Since 2010, Dr. Chan has been the member of the Board of Advisors of Radio Television Hong Kong and its Chairman from September 2016 to August 2020.
 Since 2011, Dr. Chan has been the Chairman of the Association of Hong Kong Professionals and its President since 2016.
 In 2013, he was appointed as a member of the Advisory Committee of School of Chinese Medicine of Hong Kong Baptist University.
 From January 2013 to December 2018, he was a member of Citizens Advisory Committee on Community Relations of Independent Commission Against Corruption and a member of Independent Police Complaints Council.
 Since December 2013, he has been a member of the Appeal Board on Public Meetings and Procession.
 Dr. Chan has also been a member of the Quality Education Fund Steering Committee from January 2015 to January 2021.
 In January 2019, Dr. Chan was appointed as a member of the Council of City University of Hong Kong, HKSAR Environmental Campaign Committee and HKSAR Witness Protection Review Board Panel.
 In 2020, Dr. Chan was appointed as a Member of the Hong Kong Housing Authority Subsidised Housing Committee.
+In 2021, Dr. Chan was appointed as a Member of Action Committee Against Narcotics and the Hong Kong Customs & Excise Department as the Executive Director of Executive Committee of Customs YES, youth engagement programme.
+Furthermore, the Hong Kong Police Force has appointed Dr. Chan as a member of Junior Police Call Central Advisory Board and a member of Animal Watchers Programme Central Advisory Board.
+In 2022, he was appointed as a member of the Management Board of the Institute of Human Communicative Research of The Chinese University of Hong Kong, a member Fight Crime Committee and a member of the Hospital Governing Committee of Tuen Mun Hospital.

-In 2021, Dr. Chan was appointed as a Member of Action Committee Against Narcotics.
-He was selected as an awardee of the Ten Outstanding Young Persons in 2004, appointed by the Government of the Hong Kong Special Administrative Region as a Justice of Peace in 2011 and was awarded a Bronze Bauhinia Star in 2016 for his meritorious public and community service, particularly his contributions in youth development and the promotion of the Basic Law.
-Dr. Chan has also been an independent non-executive director of PuraPharm Corporation Limited (stock code: 1498) since January 2015.
+He was selected as an awardee of the Ten Outstanding Young Persons in 2004, appointed by the Government of the Hong Kong Special Administrative Region as a Justice of Peace in 2011 and was awarded Silver Bauhinia Star and Bronze Bauhinia Star in 2016 and 2021 respectively for his meritorious public and community service, particularly his contributions in youth development and the promotion of the Basic Law.
+Dr. Chan was an independent non-executive director of PuraPharm Corporation Limited (stock code: 1498) from January 2015 to May 2021